carpentries-incubator/SDC-BIDS-sMRI/episodes/03-Image_Spatial_Normalization.md

 ## What do we need for spatial normalization

 #### 1\.
-A reference frame: A 3D space that assigns x,y,z coordinates to anatomical regions (independent of voxel dimensions!).
+A reference frame: A 3D space that assigns x,y,z coordinates to anatomical regions (independent of voxel dimensions!)

 #### 2\.
 A common template: a single or an average image volume as an alignment target